remogatto/sms/README.md

 # SMS - A concurrent Sega Master System emulator

-SMS is a free Sega Master System emulator written in [Go](http://golang.org).
+SMS is a free and open-source (MIT licensed) Sega Master System emulator written in [Go](http://golang.org).
 I think it's the first Sega Master System emulator written in this language.